 High-yield savings accounts are bank accounts that earn you a higher interest rate for deposits than a traditional savings account.
 You might also see them referred to as high-interest rate savings accounts.
 When it comes to savings, a higher interest rate is the name of the game.
 It means a better return on your money.
 The interest rate is what the bank will pay you for the privilege of keeping your money.

-For example, it’s not uncommon to get a .01% interest rate on a traditional savings or checking account, while interest rates on high-yield savings accounts can range anywhere from 1% to 1.35%.
+For example, it’s not uncommon to get a 0.01% interest rate on a traditional savings or checking account, while interest rates on high-yield savings accounts can range anywhere from about 0.4% to 0.9%.
 Here’s how that difference plays out in real life based on a balance of $10,000 after one year, assuming no additional deposits.

 |Type of savings account||Interest rate||Balance after one year (based on monthly compounding)|

-That’s a difference of about $135 a year — nothing to scoff at — but that gap starts to widen the minute you make monthly deposits to boost your savings.
+That’s a difference of about $90 a year, and that gap starts to widen the minute you make monthly deposits to boost your savings.

 One caveat: High-yield savings accounts can come with monthly maintenance fees and/or requirements to maintain a minimum balance.
 But some accounts offered by banks don’t have these requirements or fees.